Avg. Entry Compensation*

 Why choose a career in medical sales?
 Medical sales is a rewarding and lucrative industry with a high earning potential, work flexibility, and the opportunity to sell medical products that can make a direct impact on improving a patient’s quality of life.
 In the world of medical sales, effort equals earnings and there is a sense of control over one’s own success.
 Continue reading to learn more about the soaring income of a Medical Sales Representative.

+Below you will find several key statistics that illustrate what you can expect as you evolve in your career as a medical device professional.
 Join an industry that has high job security, fantastic benefits, competitive compensation, and high job satisfaction.
-And did you know, the total average compensation in medical device sales jumps over $37,000 after just two years of experience?
 Let Medical Sales College fast track your medical sales career!

 Average total compensation (base + commission + bonus) based on average years of experience and sales title.